julianthome/biofuzz-tk/README.md

 mgr.extend(tLst0.get(0));
 ```

-The Java code above might yield the new expression ``1 + 4 * ( 5 + 2 ) / 10 - 4 + 6``.
-The extend function generates a single new terminal (and non-terminals associated with that particular termina) for each call.
+The Java code above might yield the new expression ``1+4*(5+2)/10-4+6``.
+The extend function generates a single new terminal associated with that particular terminal for each call.
 The BioFuzz toolkit scans the parse-tree for so called extension points.
 An extension point is a non-terminal where new terminal child nodes can be appended to.
 Another feature that you can see in the code above is partial parsing.
 The BioFuzz toolkit has the capability of parsing strings that yield incomplete parse trees.
 These parse trees can be extended with the string extension capabilities.

 #### Crossover

-Crossover can be seen as the exchange of semantically equal subtrees between two individuals (represented as parse-trees).
+Crossover is a well known concept in genetic programming ([GP](http://en.wikipedia.org/wiki/Genetic_programming)) and can be seen as the exchange of semantically equal subtrees between two individuals (represented as parse-trees).
 The Java code for performing Crossover looks as follows:

 ``` java
 List<BioFuzzParseTree> tLst0 = mgr.buildTrees("1+4*(5+2)/10-4");